 Students who are members of designated professional organizations partnered with the Huizenga College of Business are eligible for a Professional Organization Award.
+The award is based on individual professional organizations agreements.
 Persons seeking this award must make an official request to the Office of Academic Advising.
 Students must provide a copy of their membership enrollment with the organization.
 Membership documentation must be provided each calendar year to verify enrollment with the organization.
 The award is based on individual organization agreements.
 Eligible students should contact their academic advisor via their NSU student email account for specific award information.